On This Page

 Thus, when inquirers ask us, "Is such and such a cult?” we tend to say, "Study our information on psychological manipulation and cultic groups, then apply this information to what you know and can find out about the group that concerns you."
 Our goal is to help inquirers make more informed judgments and decisions, not to dictate those judgments and decisions.

-If you go to our Group Page, you may find that we have some newspaper articles, links, or other information on a group that concerns you.
+If you go to our Group Page, you may find that we or colleagues in the field have newspaper articles, links, or other information on a group that concerns you.
 Broad Web searches may also turn up useful information.

 Keep in mind, however, that much of the available information is simplistic or inaccurate.
 Tagging a label on a group is not as important as understanding it.